codiga/visualstudio-extension/DEVELOPMENT.md

 and [`RosieLanguageSupport.GetRosieLanguage`](/src/Extension/Rosie/RosieLanguageSupport.cs).

 If a language needs special treatment on the caching part, make sure to update at least [`RosieRulesCache.GetCachedLanguageTypeOf`](/src/Extension/Rosie/RosieRulesCache).

+If default ruleset suggestions are also needed for the language, then:
+- create a new `Default*RulesetConfig` constant in [`CodigaRulesetConfigs`](/src/Extension/Rosie/CodigaRulesetConfigs.cs)
+  and hook it into `CreateCodigaConfigFile(LanguageEnumeration, SVsServiceProvider)` in `CodigaConfigFileUtil`.

 ### Tagging